1 Legal and regulatory framework

 3.9 Can licences be transferred?
 If so, how and subject to what consents?
 Do any restrictions or taxes apply to direct or indirect transfers?

-Regulation under the Code on Subsoil and Subsoil Use: Except for the transfer of a licence during the first year of its operation, exploration licences (exploration subsoil use contracts (SUCs)) or shares in their direct or indirect holders may be transferred to any person subject to the competent authority's consent.
+Regulation under the Subsoil Code: Except for the transfer of a licence during the first year of its operation, exploration licences (exploration subsoil use contracts (SUCs)) or shares in their direct or indirect holders may be transferred to any person subject to the competent authority's consent.

 - transactions with shares circulating on a stock exchange;